 “I lived and breathed the production of this movie, and I understand why (it was omitted),” Hansen said.
 “But people just hear this one thing, and they don’t understand why it was done the way it was done and how other elements of the movie are unbelievably patriotic and American.”

 The flag, however, is shown on the lunar surface in incredible ways in the film, according to Hansen, just without the scene of it physically being planted.

-“It was really in the hands of the director, Damian Chazelle,” Hansen said.
+“It was really in the hands of the director, Damien Chazelle,” Hansen said.
 “We’ve got this storyline, and a lot of it is Neil’s story.
 It’s really a grief story.”

 The movie begins with the death of Armstrong’s young daughter Karen, and the rest of the movie focuses on the Armstrong family’s healing from that loss.